-If you aren’t familiar with Cash App, it is a cross between a financial platform and payment app.
-With Cash for Business your business can accept unlimited payments of any size using your email, $Cashtag, or cash.app account.
+With Cash for Business your business can accept unlimited payments of any size using your email or phone number, your Cash App QR code or $Cashtag.
 Whether you’re selling products or services online, or sell products you make at a local market, using Cash App can add an additional payment option for your customers.

 Cash App is a Block Inc. company (formerly Square Inc.) that offers services for both individuals and businesses.
-If you are considering Cash App for your business, make sure you review its business account offerings and compare it to other payment processing services or merchant accounts.
+It is a cross between a financial platform and payment app.
+If you are considering using Cash App for your business, make sure you review its business account offerings and compare it to other payment processing services or merchant accounts.

-Pros Of Using Cash App For Your Business
+Pros of Using Cash App for Your Business

 As with any payment option for your business, there are pros and cons to using Cash for Business.